nexlanglxm/machine-learning-and-statistics/README.md

   - Code walkthrough demonstrating the implementation of a k-NN classifier on the Iris dataset.
   - Evaluation metrics and visualizations to assess the classifier's performance.

-## References:
+## References

-- List of resources, articles, and documentation referred to during the project.
+- A list of resources, articles, and documentation referred to during the project are found at the end of the file, or cited throughout.

 ---
 > This repository was created for the Machine Learning and Statistics module, Higher Diploma in Science in Data Analytics at Atlantic Technological University, September to December 2023.